jariperttunen/lukeghg/CRFREPORTER_ANNUAL_CHECK.md

 `KP.B Article 3.4 Activities -> KP.B.1 Forest Management -> Carbon stock change ->
 Emissions and removals from natural disturbances -> Total natural disturbances`

-Each year a new element (node) must be created.
-Then for each item of the new element the corresponding UID identifier must be retrieved from the CRFReporter Simple xml and handed over to the GHG inventory.
+Each year a new element (node) must be created for `Total natural disturbances`.
+Then for each item of the new element the corresponding
+UID identifier must be retrieved from the CRFReporter Simple xml and handed over to the GHG inventory.

 **Tips**: write nonsense values, nine in total, only for the year 1990 that are not likely to appear anywhere